UCL-VR/ubiq/README.md

 ## Supported Unity Versions

 Ubiq supports Unity 2021.3.22 LTS or later.
+The samples and default avatars support the Universal Render Pipeline.

-If you are building for WebXR, we recommend using Unity 2022.3.16 due to an [issue](https://github.com/De-Panther/unity-webxr-export/issues/367) with later minor versions.
+If you are building for WebXR, we recommend using Unity 6.
+If your project requires Unity 2022, bear in mind there is an [issue](https://github.com/De-Panther/unity-webxr-export/issues/367) with minor releases after 2022.3.16.

 ## Quick Start